ervandew/eclim/src/doc/content/vim/cheatsheet.rst

   Executes :cd relative to the current file.
 - :ref:`:LcdRelative` dir -
   Executes :lcd relative to the current file.
+- :ref:`:Tcd` dir -
+  Like :lcd but sets the tab's local working directory.
 - :ref:`:DiffLastSaved` -
   Performs a diffsplit with the last saved version of the currently modifed file.